Sutto/barista/README.md

 As you place .coffee files in app/scripts, it will automatically handle them for you.

+Please note that for Jammit compatibility etc, by default in test and dev mode it will automatically compile all coffeescripts that have changed before rendering the page.

 Barista require rails 3+ (but patches for Rails 2 will be accepted.)